epics-modules/lua/documentation/using_lua_shell.md

         epicsExit(0);
         return(0);
     }

-This mode is really only useful if you are using a version of base that allows you to access the iocsh lua commands (base 3.15.6 and above).
-With that library built and included, you can call all the same commands as the IOC shell by using iocsh.<command_name>(*args*).
+When using the lua shell as a replacement for the IOC shell, you can call all the same commands as the IOC shell by using iocsh.<command_name>(*args*).